ganeti/ganeti/man/htools.rst

   - the disk size of the nodes (default in mebibytes, units can be used)
   - the memory size of the nodes (default in mebibytes, units can be used)
   - the cpu core count for the nodes
+  - the spindle count for the nodes

-  An example description would be **preferred,B20,100G,16g,4** describing a 20-node cluster where each node has 100GB of disk space, 16GiB of memory and 4 CPU cores.
+  An example description would be **preferred,B20,100G,16g,4,2** describing a 20-node cluster where each node has 100GB of disk space, 16GiB of memory, 4 CPU cores and 2 disk spindles.
 Note that all nodes must have the same specs currently.

   This option can be given multiple times, and each new use defines a new node group.
 Hence different node groups can have different